madmancity/Scoremate/README.md

 # Scoremate
-A Mobile App for the Creation and Filling of Baseball Scorecards
+A Mobile App for the Creation and Filling of Baseball Scorecards (WIP)